zacsketches/yun/README.md

 synch the right signature file.
 Update the clock by going to this [live clock](http://liveclock.net) and updating the Yun with `date --set <time>`.

+####Expanded File System
+In order to get the file system large enough to host GCC and Libzmq follow this advice from the [forum](http://www.arduino.cc/en/Tutorial/ExpandingYunDiskSpace).
+I set up a 32Gb, 3U class SD card.
+The card class made it cost a little more but I'm hoping the performance increase makes it worth it.

+EDIT - after playing around with the Yun I locked it up and had to run through this whole configuration process again.
+It was locking up so I took the SD card and loaded as a drive on my Mac and used diskutils to erase the whole thing and then the script worked again.

+A few problems I had to troubleshoot on this.
+Make sure you are connected to the Yun over the usb port and not the netork address.
+Otherwise it would not connect.

+Once the sketch is conneting I plugged in the ethernet cable to get an Internet connection so the sketch could load a few packages.

+####GCC
+Following the build advice on this [site](http://noblepepper.com/wp/blog/2014/10/22/gcc-g-on-an-arduino-yun/) leads to a working installation of gcc.

+Then the examples on this [forum post](http://forum.arduino.cc/index.php?topic=266549.0) are a good way to get started with compiling C code on Yun.

 ##28 May
 ###Yun Continued